James is an experienced transactional lawyer who manages a broad range of finance and corporate matters.

 In his role as global head of Ogier’s Fund Finance practice and part of Ogier's multi-disciplinary Private Equity team.
 He regularly advises lenders and borrowers on all types of fund financing matters and, in particular, has significant experience on subscription and capital call financings and fund-of-fund facilities.

 He frequently represents international banks and other clients on licensing applications to the Cayman Islands Monetary Authority and ongoing regulatory requirements and has extensive experience acting in connection with the acquisition and disposal of regulated entities in the Cayman Islands.

 He received his Bachelor of Sciences from the University of Warwick in 2001, his Post-graduate Diploma in Law from Nottingham Law School in 2002 and his Diploma in Legal Practice from Nottingham Law School in 2003.

-James is a member of the Cayman Islands Law Society and the Law Society of England and Wales.
+James is a member of the Cayman Islands Legal Practitioners Association and the Law Society of England and Wales.

 2009 - Cayman Islands